voidptr/khmer/contrib/README.txt

-bleu/ - a probabilistic set-based read partitioning system based on khmer. cerulean/ - an exact version of bleu, without false positives. xcode/ - a set of xcode project files for bleu and khmer
+bleu/ - a probabilistic set-based read partitioning system. cerulean/ - an exact version of bleu, without false positives. xcode/ - a set of xcode project files for bleu and khmer